Coca-Cola Coke Zero Sugar Diet Soda Soft Drink, 16.9 fl oz, 6 Pack

 Sugars are found in the tissues of most plants.
 Honey and fruits are abundant natural sources of simple sugars.
 Sucrose is especially concentrated in sugarcane and sugar beet, making them ideal for efficient commercial extraction to make refined sugar.
 In 2016, the combined world production of those two crops was about two billion tonnes.
 Maltose may be produced by malting grain.
 Lactose is the only sugar that cannot be extracted from plants.
 It can only be found in milk, including human breast milk, and in some dairy products.
 A cheap source of sugar is corn syrup, industrially produced by converting corn starch into sugars, such as maltose, fructose and glucose.

-Sucrose is used in prepared foods (e.g. cookies and cakes), is sometimes added to commercially available ultra-processed food and beverages, and may be used by people as a sweetener for foods (e.g. toast and cereal) and beverages (e.g. coffee and tea).
-The average person consumes about 24 kilograms (53 pounds) of sugar each year, with North and South Americans consuming up to 50 kg (110 lb) and Africans consuming under 20 kg (44 lb).
+Sucrose is used in prepared foods (e.g., cookies and cakes), is sometimes added to commercially available ultra-processed food and beverages, and is sometimes used as a sweetener for foods (e.g., toast and cereal) and beverages (e.g., coffee and tea).
+The average person consumes about 24 kilograms (53 pounds) of sugar each year.
+North and South Americans consume up to 50 kg (110 lb), and Africans consume under 20 kg (44 lb).

 by John